pravega/pravega/documentation/src/docs/admin-guide/data-recovery-tools.md

 specified by the initial sequence id field.

 The previous Log Edit Operation will give us the flexibility to edit a Durable Log in any way.
-However, there is one more caveat to it: Adding and replacing Operations in a Durable Log require to create them somehow.
-The tool also helps the administrator to create new Operations, and thus it will aks the admin for all the required information needed to instantiate such Operations (you may need to think about that before running the tool).
+However, there is one more caveat to it: Adding and replacing Operations in a Durable Log requires to create them somehow.
+The tool also helps the administrator to create new Operations, and thus it will ask the admin for all the required information needed to instantiate such Operations (you may need to think about that before running the tool).
 In the following, we describe the Operations that an admin can create via this tool and the information that will be requested: